nabto/nabto-embedded-sdk/platform_integration_guide/README.md

 ```
 DNS test has passed
 ```
-(requires both IPv4 and IPv6 resolving capabillity on the target)
+(NOTE: requires both IPv4 and IPv6 resolving capabillity on the target)

 ## Step 7 - Network